RavenMarQ/RavenMarQ.github.io/essays/javascript-is-not-that-bad.md

 Having to practice your JavaScript under time constraints for an assignment is a crazy idea: so whoever thought of this needs to be fired!
 They're giving our next generation anxiety attacks!
 (Just jokes, don't get too mad at me now).

 The pressure of having to put down what you have planned in psuedocode in your head into a console in JavaScript is a good motivator and practice!
 Even though I do have familiarity in JavaScript and programming at this point, these exercises helped shake off the rust from my lack of programming for a year or two.
 And even though my first attempts were hit or miss (DNF or Rx, baby!
-No in-between!), by the time we did our first actual no redos WOD in class I managed to do it quick enough to have it working under four minutes.
+No in-between!), by the time we did our first actual no-redos WOD in class I managed to do it quick enough to have it working under four minutes.

 So remember kids: "*Practice makes perfect!*" (Unless you're practicing bad habits, then ***CUT THAT OUT!***) [PS: No one can be perfect, so that quote is bad.]